-Part 1, Section 3.3.4.3 requires that cumulative air DOSE contributions from noble gases released from the plant be calculated at least monthly for the current calendar quarter and current calendar year.
+Part 1, Section 3.3.4.3 requires that cumulative air DOSE contributions from noble gases released from the plant be calculated at least once per 31 days for the current calendar quarter and current calendar year.

 When the NUCLIDE specific DOSE calculation is used to evaluate compliance with the GAMMA air DOSE limits, the BETA air DOSE shall be evaluated on a NUCLIDE specific basis using the methodology presented below.